 Retention of agency-based providers depends on the performance of the agency as measured against identified indicators and benchmarks as described above, as well as PIHP's Network Development Plan and needs as identified in the annual assessment described in Section 6.4.
-As part of the retention process, PIHP may consider any of the following, to the extent available, in addition to other criteria established by the PIHP in accordance with the Network Development Plan (including but not limited to service demand and fiscal sustainability):
+As part of the retention process, PIHP may consider any of the following, to the extent available, in addition to other criteria established by the PIHP in accordance with the Network Development Plan and fiscal sustainability):

-- a.
-Data collected through PIHP's Utilization Management Program; - b.
-Data collected through PIHP's Quality Management Program; - c.
-Data collected through the Grievance and Appeals process; - d.
-Data collected through monitoring, investigation and audit activities;; - e.
-Enrollee satisfaction survey results; - f.
-The results from other quality improvement activities; and - g.
-A review of the Provider's compliance program required by Section 6401 of the Patient Protection and Affordable Care Act and the False Claims Act.
+- Data collected through PIHP's Utilization Management Program; - Data collected through PIHP's Quality Management Program; - Data collected through the Grievance and Appeals process; - Data collected through monitoring, investigation and audit activities;; - Enrollee satisfaction survey results; - The results from other quality improvement activities; and - A review of the Provider's compliance program required by Section 6401 of the Patient Protection and Affordable Care Act and the False Claims Act.